 Maryland Workers’ Compensation Frequently Asked Questions (FAQs)

 We understand that workers’ compensation insurance is complicated.
-If you need more answers, please visit our forum or leave a comment.
 Making sure Maryland business owners have the right answers for all their workers’ compensation insurance needs is our top priority.

 How Much Does Workers’ Comp Pay In Maryland?

 An employee can collect up to two-thirds of the AWW to a maximum of $1,116 with a minimum payment of $50.
 This is based on the total aggregate time an employee has worked for a company in the previous 12 month period.

 How Is the Average Weekly Wage Calculated?